sptankard/digitalsecuritycurriculum/digsec-intro.rst

   4. Some actual tech advice: The Minimum Viable Teaching
   5. A positive security culture for organizers

-..
   Long contents:
-  ..put stuff in here later...
+  ...put stuff in here later...

 The Harm Reduction Approach
 ---------------------------